 The higher benefits obtained under the uniform price auction are the result of the fact that it encourages less overbidding than the discriminatory pricing auction.
-This can be seen in the last two columns of Table 1 where the figures indicate the ratios of the bid prices from uniform to those from discriminatory prices for the highest (column 4) and for the lowest ranked (column 5) bidders in the auction.
+This can be seen in the last two columns of Table 1 where the figures indicate the ratio of the bid to benefit ratio of the highest and the lowest ranked bidders in the auction.
 The first row results show that the benefit price (bid to benefit ratio) of the highest ranked and the lowest ranked bidders under the uniform auction were only 52 and 45 percent of the corresponding figures for the discriminatory auction.
 In other words, the bids under the uniform auction are more truthful or involve less overbidding.
-This is because the bidder does not have the incentive (unless they are the marginal bidder) to misrepresent their bid under the uniform auction; subject to winning, a bidder's payoff does not depend on their own bid but on that of the most expensive winner.
-The disparity between the bids of the best ranked bidders are highest for the higher budget auction.
+This is because the bidder does not have the incentive (unless they are the marginal bidder) to misrepresent their bid under the uniform auction; subject to winning, a bidder's payoffs do not depend on their own bid but on that of the most expensive winner or source.
+The disparity between the bids of the best ranked bidders are highest for the higher budget auction;